nestybox/sysbox/README.md

 }
 ```

-Then re-start the Docker daemon; for example:
+Then re-start the Docker daemon.
+In hosts with systemd:

 ```
-$ sudo systemctl restart docker.service
+$ sudo systemctl restart Docker.service
 ```

 Finally, launch system containers with Docker: